-- Professional offices uses and personal service businesses where the principal use is the provision of service to individuals not retail sales of goods.
-Illustrative uses include but are not limited to the following: Veterinarians; funeral homes; professional, business and governmental offices; research, development or testing laboratories; Studios for the production or teaching of fine arts, such as photography, music, dance, and drama; Churches and Cemeteries; Ticket and travel agencies; Medical and dental offices, banks, laboratories and clinics; Schools and colleges for academic, technical and vocational or professional instruction; Nursing Homes, Convalescent, Extended Care or Assisted Care Living Facilities. - Dwellings units; attached, occupying the same structure as an otherwise allowed use, not over 50% of commercial area.
+Professional offices uses and personal service businesses where the principal use is the provision of service to individuals not retail sales of goods.
+Illustrative uses include but are not limited to the following: Veterinarians; funeral homes; professional, business-and governmental offices; research, development or testing laboratories; Studios for the production or teaching of fine arts, such as photography, music, dance, and drama; Churches and Cemeteries; Ticket and travel agencies; Medical and dental offices, banks, laboratories and clinics; Schools and colleges for academic, technical and vocational or professional instruction; Nursing Homes, Convalescent, Extended Care or Assisted Care Living Facilities.

+Dwellings units; attached, occupying the same structure as an otherwise allowed use, not over 50% of commercial area.

-Garage or other accessory building Private recreational facilities Drive-in facilities, serving a principal use, determined by the City or County Engineer not to be a traffic hazard.
+Drive-in facilities, serving a principal use, determined by the City or County Engineer not to be a traffic hazard.